graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - Let {matchingAethers} be all the Aethers in {cache}.
 - For each {possibleAether} in {matchingAethers}:
-  - If {IsEatherCompatible(possibleAether, schema, document, operationName, variables, context, rootValue)}:
+  - If {IsAetherCompatible(possibleAether, schema, document, operationName, variables, context, rootValue)}:
     - Return {possibleAether}.
 - Let {aether} be the result of calling {NewAether(schema, document, operationName, variables, context, rootValue)}.
 - Store {aether} into {cache} (temporarily).
 - Return {aether}.

-IsEatherCompatible(aether, schema, document, operationName, variables, context, rootValue):
+IsAetherCompatible(aether, schema, document, operationName, variables, context, rootValue):

 - If {aether.schema} is not equal to {schema}:
   - Return {false}.